|BVGW Home | Products | Gemstone List | Photo Gallery | What's New | Collecting Info | Contact Us|

 |Brazilianite, yellow with a greenish tinge, 1.59ct., teardrop, SI, ~6.5x10.5mm, Brazil. |

-Hard to get material.
+This material is quite hard to get.
 This one has some light inclusion, so is priced lower, but still a decently good stone.
 Named for the country of Brazil.
 A little soft for jewelry, but can be used in a protective mounting.

 $87.45 (Stock #BRYT-0159)